On this page...

 The religion of Educationism thrives on the premise that salvation can only come though the perpetual accumulation of data, or facts as they call them.
 These facts are determined and authorized by the priesthood and carefully scripted into presentations called curricula.
 Any teaching that deviates from an authorized curriculum is branded as false.
 Only the sound doctrine distributed via the hierarchy of the religion is acceptable.

-Through an astonishing feat of mental gymnastics (aka, delusion) the devotees and supporters of Educationism (parents, administrators, proctors/teachers, students and alumni, etc.), become convinced that their indoctrination is superior to the indoctrination of all the foolish masses that preceded them (especially those narrow-minded addicts of the opiate of religion).
+Through an astonishing feat of mental gymnastics (aka, delusion) the devotees and supporters of Educationism (parents, administrators, proctors/teachers, students and alumni, accreditation institutions, employers, etc.), become convinced that their indoctrination is superior to the indoctrination of all the foolish masses that preceded them (especially those narrow-minded addicts of the opiate of religion).
 They, alone, are the open-minded ones.
 Of this they are certain. 😁

 Achieving that divine state of conviction-less-ness is as simple as decreeing it to be so.
 The process works thusly: